YasmineElegily/SportsWear_DataAnalysis_NTI/README.md

  Best parameters:
 {'learning_rate': 0.1, 'n_estimators': 600}

                 precision    recall  f1-score   support

            0       0.87      0.96      0.91     28280
            1       0.40      0.18      0.24      4720

     accuracy                           0.84     33000
     macro avg      0.64      0.57      0.58     33000
     weighted avg   0.81      0.84      0.82     33000

-Next Step: Investigate more ways to increase the recall of the model and it's overall accuracy specially for class label = 1.
+Next Step: Investigate more ways to increase the recall of the model and its overall accuracy, especially for class label = 1.